 Step 1: Find the consent in the “conflicting consents” queue

 If the consent is in this queue, it means that a second consent (with a different consent status) for the same child has been received.

 Step 2: Select the consent to change.

-The record we need to update is “xx-69872”, – identified in the timeline notes.
+The record we need to update is “43061”, – identified in the timeline notes.
 There is a link in the bottom right to this record.
 Clicking on it brings up the relevant patient record.

 Under the Immunisations tab (accessed in the left-hand menu bar), the timeline event will show 'Parent has submitted a new consent with a different consent status.
 The new consent is in the Conflicting consents queue for review', and the vaccination table will show 'Conflicting consents' under the consent status column as shown below:

 Step 3: Select the 'Change consent status' button

 Select the 'Action' dropdown next to the vaccination table: